 However, what has ensued is a long overdue conversation about how we view the marginalized, poor and disenfranchised in our communities.
 But what has this got to do with our health?

 A 2013 Canadian Medical Association info-graphic revealed that poverty and social isolation are among the top reasons for ill health in Canada.
 But, “how to resolve that?” is the subject of intense political and social debate.
 One group, on the cutting edge of addressing that question is The Oasis Society for Spiritual Health of Victoria, BC.

 Margaret has learned lessons from those on the margins of society that could teach us a better model for establishing healthier communities.
 “People are looking to belong.
-They yearn for authentic relationships and that has led us to reconnect them with their families.
-They didn’t know how.
+They yearn for authentic relationships and that has led us to find connection with their families when they didn’t know how.
 Here at Oasis they can begin to learn what it means to belong – through family meals, time for sharing, and listening to each one’s story of success, challenge and gratitude.
 Oasis enables that to happen in safety and trust.
-We learn together that it is our willingness to go on a spiritual journey that builds relationships of trust with others and with ourselves.”
+We learn together that it is our willingness to go on a spiritual journey that builds relationship and connection and trust with others and with ourselves.”